Tubbz-alt/Intel-Pattern-Matching-Technology/examples/b_SavingKnowledge/README.md

 ## Running the Sample
 When the sample runs and the Pattern Matching is initialized, training begins using the built in training set that trains the Pattern Matcher to recogrnize Six Categories of Patterns.

-Once this is complete, the program writes the data to a file on the flash.Once this is done, as before, the program asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
+Once this is complete, the program writes the data to a file on the flash and, as before, the program asks for an input vector of Three Numbers that are comma separated and between 0 to 255.
 The Pattern is analyzed when a Newline character is recognized.

 **Note:** Any entry that is greater than 255 will be constrained to 255